MicrosoftDocs/semantic-kernel-docs/semantic-kernel/howto/nativefunctions.md

 This might seem like a lot of extra work to simply get native C# code to work within a C# codebase itself, but that's not really the point.
 The magic is in how you can easily call a native function from a semantic function.
 It's cool!

-## Invoking a native function from a semantic function
+## Calling a native function from a semantic function

 We start with our native function `MyCSharpSkill` that has the simplistic `DupDup` function within a mixed directory of semantic and native skills: